KARTIKEYMISRA/KARTIKEYMISRA/README.md

 - 👋 Hi, I’m @KARTIKEYMISRA
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Web Devlopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email